NaoY220/cse15l-lab-reports/labReport1.md

 ![Image](coresPath)

-- When I enter `cat /`, it displays error because `/` (argument) is a directory and it cannot process to print out.
+- When I enter `cat /`,  `/` (argument) is a directory and folder, so `cat` will tell the fact that `/ is a directory` and tells indirectly that the `cat` do nothing work with folder/directory and have no content to display because it is not file such that `.java` or `.txt`.

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cat /
         cat: /: Is a directory